 By Karen Patkau

-Unfortunately, it seems to me that Who Needs a Desert? sits squarely between two very large groups of environmental books for children.
-On the one hand, there are books that offer a ton of fascinating, detailed, slightly esoteric data about deserts and the animal life within that satisfy the most curious reader.
-On the other hand, there are picture books that draw out a single vignette of this arid existence and help kids connect to just one tiny part of a desert.
+Unfortunately, it seems to me that Who Needs a Reef? sits squarely between two very large groups of environmental books for children.
+On the one hand, there are books that offer a ton of fascinating, detailed, slightly esoteric data about coral reefs and ocean life that satisfy the most curious little oceanographer.
+On the other hand, there are picture books that draw out a single vignette of this vast undersea existence and help kids connect to just one tiny part of a reef.
 Yet this book is neither, and I think that decreases its value.

 I would not buy this book, but I’m glad that my kids found a warm, bright respite from this cold, gray winter we’re having in the illustrations of Who Needs a Reef?
-I am confident there will be other kids, probably younger than the targeted age group (7 to 10 years, but I think 6-8 is more appropriate), who are similarly entranced by the illustrations.
+I am confident there will be other kids, probably younger than the targeted age group (7 to 10 years), who are similarly entranced by the illustrations.
 Hopefully they’ll be inspired to learn even more about our reefs and the rest of the incredibly ecosystems on this shared earth of ours.

 Publisher: Tundra Books